Blog

 2. Focus on outdoor recreation: Creative materials designed to highlight outdoor recreation activities — like dune buggies and rafting — based on ZDOS® insights about local travelers.

 The campaign ran for five months on top of an always-on marketing push that ran through the agency’s fiscal year.
-After the campaigns wrapped up, Stephen’s team developed a website contribution report against the benchmark of the previous year.
+After the campaigns wrapped up, Stephen’s team developed a website attribution report against the benchmark of the previous year.
 The results were clear: During the campaign, San Francisco had bumped up into the top five markets that looked at Travel Lane County’s web content and then came to visit.

 “It was a real ‘aha moment’ moment for us to say, Wow, we can actually use this to look at other kinds of impact reporting,” Stephen recalls.
 “We took those learnings into consideration as we designed our current fiscal plan.”